We may earn a commission when you buy through links in our articles. Learn more.

 Bunnelby / Diggersby

-It didn’t take another four generations for the next bunny Pokémon to arrive after Buneary and Lopunny, with the Bunnbelby and Diggesby evolution line finding themself in the gen 6 Pokémon games, X and Y. However, this time around the final evolution of this bunny Pokémon line got a hybrid typing, with Diggersby assigned normal/ground typing.
+It didn’t take another four generations for the next bunny Pokémon to arrive after Buneary and Lopunny, with the Bunnbelby and Diggesby evolution line finding themself in the gen 6 Pokémon games, X and Y. But on this occasion, the final stage of the evolution line, Diggersby, didn’t remain solely a normal-type, being part ground-type, too.

 Given the second stage generation six creature is also a ground Pokémon, it’s a good idea to dig deep into our ground Pokémon weakness guide.